jacksanford1/mysite/content/about/index.md

 Hi, I'm Jack.

-I'm currently a digital nomad but I most recently lived in SF for 6 years.
-I'm working on [Sherlock](https://twitter.com/Sherlock_DeFi).
-I'm interested in programming, blockchain and studying economies/governments.
-I also spent some time in machine learning and wrote some articles about it.
+I'm quite nomadic currently but I most recently lived in SF for 6 years.
+I'm building [Sherlock](https://twitter.com/Sherlock_DeFi) to make crypto a safer place for all.
+I'm mostly interested in programming, crypto and economics.
+I also spent time in machine learning and wrote some articles about it.

-You can find more of me on [Twitter](https://twitter.com/John_LeslieIV).
+You can find more of me on [Twitter](https://twitter.com/jack__sanford).

 You can connect with me on [LinkedIn](https://www.linkedin.com/in/jacksanford/).